Skip to Content

 Vegan Pumpkin Chocolate Chip Cookies

-These vegan pumpkin chocolate chip cookies with sea salt are one of the best vegan pumpkin recipes.
-Chewy, rich, thick chocolate chip cookies made with real pumpkin.
-A must have on your fall baking list!
+These vegan pumpkin chocolate chip cookies with sea salt are the best fall cookie recipe!
+Chewy, rich, thick dairy free chocolate chip cookies made with real pumpkin.

 vegan pumpkin chocolate chip cookie with a bite taken out stacked on two cookies